keystonejs/keystone/docs/blog/prisma-adapter.md

 # Announcement: Keystone + Prisma

-Drumroll 🥁... today we're pleased to announce the first release of the Prisma database [Prisma database](/docs/guides/prisma.md) adapter for Keystone!
+Drumroll 🥁... today we're pleased to announce the first release of the [Prisma database](/docs/guides/prisma.md) adapter for Keystone!

 This adapter will let you build your application with Keystone, while having access to [Prisma's powerful database client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) for all your server-side data interaction needs.